Earthquake ChristChurch

 • First Aid Kit FIRST AID KIT by Linda

-• Good shoes by your bed.
+• Good sturdy shoes by your bed.

 • A good battery or hand-crank radio.

-• Keep your phones charged all the time.
+• Keep your phones charged more often.

 • Purchase something to charge your phone, preferably solar-powered.